mulesoft-assets/template-sfdc2sfdc-contact-bidirectional-sync/README.md

 In order to use this Mule Anypoint Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 Detail list with examples:
 ### Application configuration
 **Application configuration**
++ account.sync.policy `syncAccount`
+This defines the policy for Account syncing between both Salesforce instances.
+It can be set as assignDummyAccount ir syncAccount.
+The first one will use the account ID's set in the "account.id.in" properties.

 + polling.frequency `10000`
 This are the miliseconds that will run between two different checks for updates in Salesforce